gautambsl777/Xtrawizardo/README.md

 # Xtrawizardo
-I am a begineer and just following the commands
+I am a begineer and just following the commands.